The Truth About How to Living Longer and Healthier

-It used to be exercising kept you young and vibrant, according to the pioneers like Jack LaLanne, a fitness expert from the 1930s, though he did eventually include nutrition.
+According to the pioneers like Jack LaLanne, a fitness expert from the 1930s, it used to be exercising kept you young and vibrant, though he did eventually include nutrition.
 Lalanne lived to the age of 96 and stressed the importance of eating healthy and exercise.

-Today its organic food, whole food vitamins, vegan diets, and plant-based diets that keep our youth.
+Today its organic food, whole food vitamins, vegan diets, and plant-based diets keep you young.

 Diet and lifestyle is a personal thing.
 You need to decide for yourself what is best for you and stick with it.
 As you enter the Golden years, you can adjust as necessary to maintain your health.